7 days tailor made from £ pp

 In the evening wine and dine at Rose’s Luxury on Capitol Hill.

-Today you’ll enjoy a tour of the US Capitol Building, where you’ll learn about the complex inner workings of the US government.
+Start your day with brunch at Ambar in Capitol Hill – a Serbian restaurant that is one of our favourites with incredible plates.
+Then enjoy a tour of the US Capitol Building, where you’ll learn about the complex inner workings of the US government.

 After the tour, you can head to the National Air & Space Museum.
 This is, after all, the country that put a man on the moon.